Dan Radakovich: Clemson University

 On October 29, 2012, Radakovich accepted the position of athletic director at Clemson University.
-Since taking over as Athletic Director, Radakovich has helped complete more than $180 million in facility enhancements, headlined by a rebuilt Littlejohn Coliseum, the Reeves Football Operations Complex, Duckworth Family Tennis Center, baseball operations facility and the new softball stadium, set to open in 2020.
+Since taking over as athletic director, Radakovich has helped complete more than $180 million in facility enhancements, headlined by a rebuilt Littlejohn Coliseum, the Reeves Football Operations Complex, Duckworth Family Tennis Center, baseball operations facility and the new softball stadium, set to open in 2020.

 The Reeves complex opened in Feb.
 2017, just weeks after winning the 2016 College Football Playoff National Championship.
 Radakovich has overseen Clemson's rise to a national football power, led by head coach Dabo Swinney.
 Swinney's football program claimed both the 2016 and 2018 College Football National Championship.
 Radakovich also helped complete several premium seating projects in several facilities.
 Clemson's athletic department has set records in Academic Progress Rate, Graduation Success Rate, and numerous other academic measures.

 Department revenue nearly doubled from $69 million in FY14 to more than $120 million in 2019.
 Clemson also agreed a new 10-year, $58 million partnership with Nike that spans all sports.

 Radakovich was named Sports Business Daily's Athletic Director of the Year in 2017 at the Sports Business Awards.

 Radakovich was a member of the College Football Playoff Selection Committee from 2014 to 2017.
 In April 2019, he signed an extension to continue in this role until 2024.

 University of Miami

 In December 2021, Radakovich joined the University of Miami as athletic director for the Miami Hurricanes.

+His tenure at Miami includes the football team's run to the College Football Playoff Championship Game this past season; the men's basketball program's first ever Final Four appearance in 2023; the women's program first ever Elite Eight appearance in 2023; six individual NCAA champions; and a school record Graduation Success Rate of 94 percent in the NCAA's most recent report.
+In 2026, Radakovich was named one of four NACDA Athletic Directors of the Year for FBS.